TabbyML/tabby/README.md

 # CTranslate2

-CTranslate2 is a custom inference engine for neural machine translation models supporting both CPU and GPU execution.
+CTranslate2 is a custom C++ inference engine for [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) and [OpenNMT-tf](https://github.com/OpenNMT/OpenNMT-tf) models supporting both CPU and GPU execution.
+This project is geared towards efficient serving of standard translation models but is also a place for experimentation around model compression and inference acceleration.

 ## Key features

-* **Fast execution**<br/>The execution aims to be faster than a general purpose deep learning framework, especially on CPU which is one of the main target of this project.
+* **Fast execution**<br/>The execution aims to be faster than a general purpose deep learning framework: on standard translation tasks, it is [up to 3x faster](#benchmarks) than OpenNMT-py.
 * **Model quantization**<br/>Support INT16 quantization on CPU and INT8 quantization (experimental) on CPU and GPU.
 * **Parallel translation**<br/>Translations can be run efficiently in parallel without duplicating the model data in memory.
 * **Dynamic memory usage**<br/>The memory usage changes dynamically depending on the request size while still meeting performance requirements thanks to caching allocators on both CPU and GPU.